marsevilspirit/blog/content/posts/A-trip-to-Japan/index.md

 I stayed in Japan for about ten days and saw a lot of new things.
 I visited three cities: Osaka, Kyoto, and Tokyo.
 Each city has its own unique features and left a deep impression on me.

+## Osaka

-#### January 7
+### January 7

 At noon on January 7th, I landed at Osaka Kansai International Airport.
 Before landing, I looked out the window and was still amazed to see that Japan truly is an island nation surrounded by the sea.
 After landing, we needed to take an airport bus to the subway station.
 Looking out at the ocean from the window on the way there reminded me of *Evangelion* ([EVA](https://en.wikipedia.org/wiki/Neon_Genesis_Evangelion)), but in *EVA*, the sea is red.

-After that, I took the subway to [Namba](https://en.wikipedia.org/wiki/Namba).
-My hotel was nearby, close to many famous places.
-I quickly spoke a little in English with the hotel’s front desk and couldn’t wait to go out and have fun.
-Right outside my hotel was [Shinsaibashi](https://en.wikipedia.org/wiki/Shinsaibashi), so that was my first stop.
+Afterwards, I took the subway to [Namba](https://en.wikipedia.org/wiki/Namba).
+My hotel was located nearby, close to many famous landmarks.
+After a quick and simple exchange with the front desk, I couldn't wait to head out.
+[Shinsaibashi](https://en.wikipedia.org/wiki/Shinsaibashi) was right outside my hotel, so that was my first stop.

 ![shinsaibashi-noon1](shinsaibashi-noon1.jpg "shinsaibashi")
 ![shinsaibashi-noon2](shinsaibashi-noon2.jpg "On the Shinsai Bridge")
 ![shinsaibashi-noon3](shinsaibashi-noon3.jpg)

-Shinsaibashi is really a beautiful place and matches my impression of Osaka's retro style.
-There were many tourists, almost all of them were Chinese.
-After that, I ate some food there.
-It looks very appetizing, but it wasn't as delicious as I expected.
+Shinsaibashi is a bustling and crowded place.
+It exudes a sense of Showa-era opulence and prosperity, perfectly matching my impression of Osaka's retro vibe.
+It was packed with tourists, almost all of whom were Chinese.
+Later, I grabbed a bite to eat there.
+The food looked very appetizing, but it didn't taste quite as good as I had imagined.

 ![shinsaibashi-food1](shinsaibashi-food1.jpg "Very sweet and greasy")
 ![shinsaibashi-food2](shinsaibashi-food2.jpg "Octopus balls")